jeetgoyal80/finance-dashboard-backend/README.md

 ## 1. Project Overview

-This project is a backend engineering assignment for a finance dashboard system.
-It provides secure APIs for authentication, role-based access control, financial record management, and analytical reporting.
+I built this project as a backend assignment for a finance dashboard system.
+The goal was not just to expose CRUD endpoints, but to design a backend that handles authentication, role-based access, financial records, and analytics in a clean and maintainable way.

-The system solves the backend side of a finance dashboard use case where different user roles need controlled access to operational and analytical financial data.
-Beyond basic CRUD, the project is designed to demonstrate structured backend thinking through layered architecture, centralized authorization, validation, and aggregation-driven analytics.
+At a high level, this backend solves a common dashboard problem: different users need access to the same financial data, but not in the same way.
+Some users only need to view records, some need analytics, and admins need full control.
+I wanted that to be reflected clearly in both the API design and the internal architecture.

+## 2. My Approach

+My main focus was to keep the code structured from the beginning instead of letting it grow into controller-heavy logic.
+That is why I used a layered flow with routes, controllers, services, and repositories.
+It adds a bit more code up front, but it makes the system easier to reason about and easier to extend.

+I also treated analytics as a core part of the assignment, not an extra feature added at the end.
+Since the requirements called for summary metrics, category totals, and monthly trends, I designed those endpoints around MongoDB aggregation pipelines instead of computing results in application memory.

+Another early decision was to keep authorization middleware-based.
+I did not want role checks scattered across route handlers or controllers.
+Centralizing that logic makes the access rules easier to trust and easier to change later.

-## 2. Key Features
+## 3. Key Features

 - JWT-based authentication with registration, login, and current-user profile access
 - Role-Based Access Control for `Viewer`, `Analyst`, and `Admin`